13th-Month Pay Computation: Employee and Employer Quick Guide

 What happens if I resign or get terminated before the release of the 13th-month credit?

-Employees who are eligible for the 13th-month benefit are still entitled to receive them even if they are separated from work due to resignation or termination.
+As per the rules for 13th month pay for resigned employee, those who are eligible for the 13th-month benefit are still entitled to receive them even if they are separated from work due to resignation or termination.
 As long as the private employee has worked for at least one month, they are entitled to receive the 13th-month credit.

 If I get separated from work, when can I get my 13th-month credit?